roblouie/js13k-typescript-starter/README.md

 ## Project Details
-Included demo code lets you navigate a menu and launch into a simple interactive screen where you can move a basketball around while simple WebGL shaders change the background.
+Included demo code lets you navigate a menu and launch into a simple interactive screen where you can move a basketball around.

 While the running code is purposely minimal, allowing you to build whatever game you'd like, it does come with some basic helpful game related code: